rnemu/Loan-Approval-Classification-/README.md

    Compute the average number of dependents for different income groups.
-6. **Approval Ratio for Various Combinations of Property_Area and Marital Status** Find the approval ratio for the following combinations of Property_Area and Marital Status:
+6. **Approval Ratio for Various Combinations of Property_Area and Marital Status**

+   Find the approval ratio for the following combinations of Property_Area and Marital Status:

 - Rural, Married
 - Rural, Unmarried
 - Urban, Married
 - Urban, Unmarried
-7. Predictive Model for Loan Approval
+7. **Predictive Model for Loan Approval**

 A logistic regression model has been created to predict loan approval.
-The model achieved an accuracy score of 88%.

 ## Instructions
 1. Download the ** loandata.json** file located in the data directory.
 2. Open **LoanApprovalClassificationusingML.ipynb** in Jupyter Notebook.